codurance/serverless-evnt-trainee-repo/README.md

 - you need to send
     aws events put-events --entries file://firstEvent.json

-# Lambda does receive events

-Mind the Source
-Wire it in the serverless.yaml

-# Lambda sends events

-you can call the lambda locally
+- you can call the lambda locally

     serverless invoke local -f publish

-# You can pass data to your local invokation
+- You can pass data to your local invokation

     serverless invoke local -f publish -d "testData.json" Where `testData.json` can have the following shape